cbrown987/rustyScience/README.md

 | Precision | ❌ Not Implemented |

 ## Contact
-If you want to contact us email us at cooper.brown@drake.edu or jack.welsh@drake.edu
+If you want to contact us email us at cooper.brown197@gmail.com or jack.welsh@drake.edu